-Classified as a modern and ‘green’ window treatment, bamboo window shades have become a popular choice amongst homeowners and interior decorators, cherished for its natural look and texture, convenience, affordability, and ease to install.
+Classified as a modern and ‘green’ window treatment, bamboo window shades have become a popular choice among homeowners and interior decorators, cherished for its natural look and texture, convenience, affordability, and easy to install.

 Being a choice window treatment, bamboo blinds are not only modern, sleek, and streamlined, they are also eco-friendly, stylish, versatile, asides being affordable . . . great qualities all rolled up in one.

 But how do you maintain and clean bamboo shades?

 Things You’ll Need to Clean Bamboo Window Shades

 Being made from natural materials, the bamboo blind may be prone (over time) to mildew, layers of dust, cobwebs, or even mould if it’s exposed to moisture or dampness.

 To clean, dust, and maintain these types of window shades, you’ll require:

 Dust your blinds regularly, AT LEAST once a week but if you live in a dusty or sandy area, dust every four to five days.
 A feather brush will do the job quite fine.
 However, you can use a soft brush to dust off accumulated dust if you haven’t dusted much for a while.
 But it’s wise to clean it regularly so it always looks brand new.